Zakaria-Hussein/receipt-processor/README.md

 To run using Docker:
 1. Build the Docker image:
     in your bash:

       docker build -t my-node-app .

-2. Run the Docker container:
+3. Run the Docker container:
-    in your bash
+    in your bash:

       docker run -p 8080:8080 my-node-app